 Understanding the difference between cultural appropriation and appreciation is key.
-However, many profit making companies like Banana Republic are now exploiting minority cultures and benefiting from sales disguised as inclusion.
+However, many profit-making companies like the Banana Republic are now exploiting minority cultures and benefiting from sales disguised as inclusion.

 1. Maasai Shuka